hihanif/snips/wisdom.md

 # Optimize. sounds hard but focus on loops. it is enough.

 # Revisit TODO and FIXME.
 Listen to the inner self and write TODO/README sooner

+## Programming tips
+* whenever checking for i+1, do boundary checking
+* indexOf(String, beginIndex) the second param is the moving index
+*